dpatell22/c_slam/README.md

 # c_slam

-Run by cd'ing to build and executing "cmake .. && make && ./slam"
+Run by cd'ing to build and executing:
+    cmake .. && make && ./c_slam